 The Right Choice for Maritime Workers After a Port of Houston Accident

 At the Willis Law Firm, we are committed to helping injured maritime workers and their families.
 We, too, know what it takes to win, and we do what it takes to help our clients recover maximum compensation.
 But, don’t just take our word for it, see what our clients have had to say as well.

 - Experience – Jones Act lawyer David Willis has been helping injured maritime workers for over 40 years.

 - Focus – We are devoted to representing injured workers, not the shipping companies.

 - Local Representation – Our offices are located in Houston, Texas.

 - Contingency Fees – Your initial consultation is completely free, and you only pay legal fees if we win your case.

-Texas Maritime Attorney – Protecting the Rights Crewmembers Injured in the Port of Houston and Throughout the State
+Texas Maritime Attorney – Protecting the Rights of Crewmembers Injured in the Port of Houston and Throughout Texas

-Speak With an Experienced Maritime Lawyer in Houston, TX
+Speak With an Experienced Maritime Injury Attorney in Houston, TX

 At the Willis Law Firm we are committed to providing injured crewmembers and their families with the top-notch legal representation they need to recover full and fair financial compensation.
 We know ins and outs of the Jones Act, the Longshore Harbor & Workers’ Compensation Act (LHWCA), and the many other maritime laws that are designed to protect injured workers.
 We are well aware of how companies in the maritime industry operate and are prepared to take aggressive legal action when these companies fail to provide their employees with a safe working environment.
 If you have been injured in a maritime accident, we are here to help.
 We also have attorneys who specifically handle barge and tugboat accidents, so your attorney will be properly suited for your needs.
 Contact us today for a free, no-obligation, and confidential consultation after a Port of Houston accident.
 We can be reached by calling 1-800-468-4878.